 In November 2017, the ILLIES GROUP successfully acquired Ferrostaal Thailand Co.
 Ltd. The newest member of the ILLIES GROUP was renamed in C. ILLIES (Thailand) Co., Ltd. With the strong and solid background of the company, ILLIES now expects positive synergies and expansion of the existing portfolio to Thailand.

-Further, the ILLIES GROUP continuous to focus on new technologies and their distribution in various Asian markets as well as on successful customer service, e.g. through enlargement of the Service Station in Ho Chi Minh City or through opening of showroom for 3D solutions in Tokyo.
+Further, the ILLIES GROUP continues to focus on new technologies and the distribution in various Asian markets as well as on successful customer service by enlarging for example, the Service Station in Ho Chi Minh City and opening an innovative showroom for 3D solutions in Tokyo.

 “Instead of guarding the ashes of the past, we kindle the flames of the future.”